home-assistant/developers.home-assistant/docs/api/rest.md

 <ApiEndpoint path="/api/events/<event_type>" method="post">

-Fires an event with event_type.
+Fires an event with `event_type`.
 Please be mindful of the data structure as documented on our [Data Science portal](https://data.home-assistant.io/docs/events/#database-table).

 You can pass an optional JSON object to be used as `event_data`.